-They may be a painting, a photo or an object.
-As long as you want them to see and to be seen, the best way is to “frame” them and hang on your walls.
-Not only as a decoration object but as a part of your life.
+It may be a painting, a photo, or an object.
+As long as you want them to be seen, the best way is to “frame” them and hang on your walls.
+Not only as decoration, but as a part of your life.

 How to choose the best frame?